Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 ## Delete Configured Cron Tasks

-In order to delete a cron tasks, you must delete the associated entry in the `cron.json`.
+In order to delete a cron task, you must delete the associated entry in the `cron.json`.
-If there is no more tasks, or if you want to remove all tasks, you can also remove the file.
+If there is no more task, or if you want to remove all tasks, you can also remove the file.

 The cron tasks configuration will be updated when redeploying the application.